OAAX-standard/OAAX/Illustrative example/README.md

 # Illustrative Example

-This illustrative example aims to provide a starting point for all parties involved in the OAX initiative, contributors and users.
+This illustrative example aims to provide a starting point for all parties involved in the OAAX initiative: contributors and users.
 It details the essential components that a runtime, and a conversion toolchain should have.
-However, this example is not meant to run real-world models.
+However, this code doesn't run real-world models, it's used for illustrative purposes only.

 > This example is meant to be run on a Ubuntu 20.04+ machine on a x86_64 architecture.